Swar Ahmed and the Navigators of Sound

 In September 2024 Swar was invited by promotor Rob Manley at Shindig Arts to perform at Eats 'N' Beats Festival, Newcastle, Co.
 Down.
 Darren suggested rock drummer Davy Bates would provide an interesting additional energy to the performance.
 Conor Pelan and bass guitarist Orla Rice joined the line up under the name Navigators of Sound.
 It was another special performance for Swar playing on a big festival stage with his family in the audience.

-Later in September through philanthropic donation towards production costs from Bernard Nevill Family Estate via Beyond Skin, Swar went into Start Together Studios at Oh Yeah Music Centre Belfast to record his songs.
+With a philanthropic donation towards production costs from Bernard Nevill Family Estate via Beyond Skin, Swar went into Start Together Studios at Oh Yeah Music Centre Belfast to record his songs.
 Producer Mark Smulian was flown over to work with audio engineer Niall Doran to produce the songs.
-Luigi Cirrilo joined Navigators of Sound Orla, Conor and Davy to work with Swar on his songs.
-Five songs were recorded.
+Luigi Cirrilo, Gabriele Ronzani joined Navigators of Sound Orla, Conor and Davy to work with Swar on his songs.
+A French student, Joseph Duran on an exchange visit added some spoken word.
+Six songs were recorded.
 Afghan artist Alina Gawhary was commissioned to paint a portrait of Swar for the EP artwork.

-The five songs released on the 5th of August 2025 are dedicated to all those who have been part of Swar's story.
-The songs recorded in Belfast represent a UNESCO City of Music at its best.
+The six songs are dedicated to all those who have been part of Swar's story.

 The money generated from sales of the songs will go to Swar and his family and those close to his heart still in Syria.